-Objective 2.4 The City shall coordinate the mobility traffic circulation system with the future land uses shown on the Future Land Use Map series in order to ensure that roads, and road improvements and other mobility alternative improvements are provided as necessary to support development in an economically efficient and environmentally sound manner.
+Objective 2.4 The City shall coordinate the mobility circulation system with the future land uses shown on the Future Land Use Map series in order to ensure that roads, road improvements and other mobility alternative improvements are provided as necessary to support development in an economically efficient and environmentally sound manner.

-The City, as members of and staff to the Metropolitan Planning Organization for the Jacksonville Urbanized Area (MPO), shall continue to regularly update the long range transportation plan for the Jacksonville Urbanized Area.
+The City, shall continue to regularly update the long range transportation plan for the Jacksonville Urbanized Area.

-Upon completion of each update of the Jacksonville Urban Area Transportation Study (JUATS), tThe City shall amend the adopted Comprehensive Plan to incorporate the data and analysis generated by a periodic regional transportation model and the-study and to facilitate the implementation of the study recommendations JUATS Update.
+The City shall amend the adopted Comprehensive Plan to incorporate the data and

+City of Jacksonville 2030 Comprehensive Plan Transportation Element Revised October 2009 April 2011 EXHIBIT 1 analysis generated by a periodic regional transportation model and study and to facilitate the implementation of the study recommendations.

-2.4.3 The City shall, through active participation in the Land Use, Utility, and Transportation (LUUTRAN) working group as established in the Future Land Use Element (FLUE), aggressively pursue JTA's Rapid Transit System to balance the goals of congestion relief, mobility alternatives and corridor redevelopment, provide service to the commuting public and increase transit ridership.
+The City shall, through active participation in the Land Use, Utility, and Transportation (LUUTRAN) working group as established in the Future Land Use Element (FLUE), aggressively pursue JTA's Rapid Transit System to balance the goals of congestion relief, mobility alternatives and corridor redevelopment, provide service to the commuting public and increase transit ridership.